 Soon after though, I ended up getting a heart infection called myopericarditis that nearly killed me.
 The inside and outside lining of the heart separate from the muscle and fills with infected fluid.
 The infection eats away the heart muscle which can never be repaired.

 I managed to get another company I used to outsourced work to, to take over some of my clients.
-I licensed my software to clients who were using it and shut the business down.
+I licensed my software to clients who were using it so they could update the code, and then eventually, laid off my staff and shut the business down.
 I went down to 132 pounds and it took over a year to recover.
 My kids spent most of their time with their mother while I stayed at home alone.
 By the time I was better, they wanted to stay with her full time.
 That was really hard on me.

 During all that time in my country home alone, I wrote screenplays, stories, played guitar, sang, wrote songs and poems.
 I thought about the dreams I had as a kid.
 Acting, singing, writing, making films, it all seemed possible again if I was just willing to live lean, like an artist.
 I thought about producing my own hunting show.
 BC had some of the best hunting in the country and it’s also where a lot of the films and TV shows are being made.
 My dad lived there for a while before I was born and he always told me I should move there.
 Since I rarely saw my boys much anyway, I decided I would go for it and if they wanted to, they could always follow me out later.
 I sold my home and everything I owned that wouldn’t fit into a 7×14′ motorcycle trailer and hauled it out to Vancouver.